AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-workfront/security/renew-wf-saml-2-certificate.md

 >[!IMPORTANT]
 >
 >The procedure described on this page applies only to organizations that have not yet been onboarded to the Admin Console.
-If your organization has been onboarded to the Adobe Admin Console, you must perform this action through the Adobe Admin Console.
+If your organization has been onboarded to the Adobe Admin Console, no action is necessary.
->
->For instructions on performing this action in the Adobe Admin Console, see "The digital signature in the SAML response did not validate with the identity provider's certificate" in [Troubleshooting errors](https://helpx.adobe.com/enterprise/kb/tshoot-fed-id.html), or reach out to your Adobe Admin Console Administrator.
 >
 >For a list of procedures that differ based on whether your organization has been onboarded to the Adobe Admin Console, see [Platform-based administration differences (Adobe Workfront/Adobe Business Platform)](../../../administration-and-setup/get-started-wf-administration/actions-in-admin-console.md).